fraserscottmorrison/SPM-Modular-Programming/README.md

 ## Benefits
 - SPM Modular Programming handles inter-package architecture while allowing you to use your preferred intra-package architecture, such as MVVM or a unidirectional architecture.
 - Modular design that scales effectively for large projects.
+- Independent packages allows CI to run tests only for changed and affected packages
 - Only a single `.xcodeproj` file to maintain and no need for a `.xcworkspace` file.
 - Designed for agents.
 Say goodbye to vibe coding and welcome efficient, accurate agentic contributions through a well-defined architecture and optimized development harness.